inchirahjabir/Blogging-application/README.md

 ### Local Usage

 - The website is accessible on : http://localhost:3000
+-

-- The Supabase database is accessible on : http://localhost:54323
+- The Supabase local database is accessible at : http://localhost:54321

 ## Deliverables